Chorus/Note-Documentation/docs/Session/SessionNotes.md

 ## Direct Care Sessions

-**Watch our walk-through of how to complete a session note, with examples!**
+**Clinical walk-through video of how to complete a session note, with examples:**

-If the video below is blocked for you, [click here to watch the tutorial](https://notefiles.blob.core.windows.net/notevideos/How%20to%20Complete%20Direct%20Care%20Session%20Notes.mp4 "Title")

 import ReactPlayer from 'react-player';

 <ReactPlayer url='https://www.youtube.com/watch?v=PMwykZ0CMCk' />

+Or click [here](https://notefiles.blob.core.windows.net/notevideos/How%20to%20Complete%20Direct%20Care%20Session%20Notes.mp4 "Title") to watch the tutorial.

 After collecting data on your direct care session, complete the session note before submitting your session.